Apprenticeship funding

 • receive levy funds for you to spend on apprenticeships

-• manage your apprentices
+• manage your apprentice enrolment data

-• make or manage training provider payments (eg a university or college).
+• make or manage training provider payments (e.g a university or college).

 Transferring apprenticeship service funds